smileys-tavern/smileys_umbrella/README.md

 Here are some desired features that may be given priority soon.

+### Collaborative editing

+A difficult problem to solve and scale

 ### Image transformation options

 When uploading through cloudinary API it is possible to provide cropping, rotation, borders, circular images, and more.
 This feature would involve adding an image preview to the create post page and a set of controls in an Elm widget.